mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

   - nix-fuzz-testing-2/hfuzz-cover.webp
 ---

-This is the second half of a post about using Nix to automate a fuzz testing workflow.
+This is the second half of a post about [using Nix to automate a fuzz testing workflow](/nix-fuzz-testing-1/).

 At this point, I can run honggfuzz against `pdftotext`, but it takes a bit of manual effort to get things started.
 I promised in part one that I'd get all installation and fuzzing down to a single command.

 ## Downloading tricky PDFs

 In my ad-hoc fuzzing, I had to download a boring PDF from the IRS interactively through the command-line.
-I'll start by automating this step.
+I'll start by automating that step.

 While I'm automating, I can probably do better than a single PDF.
-For fuzzing, my goal is to have a wide variety of PDFs that challenge different functionalities of the PDF parser.
+For fuzzing, my goal is to have a wide variety of PDFs that exercise different parts of the PDF parser.

 Adobe [used to have a corpus of interesting-looking test PDFs](https://web.archive.org/web/20150228065245/http://acroeng.adobe.com/wp/?page_id=10), but they've taken it offline.

-The best collection of difficult-to-parse PDFs I found was in Mozilla's pdf.js project [contains 700 PDFs](https://github.com/mozilla/pdf.js/tree/v4.7.76/test/pdfs) that have caused parsing bugs in their project, so it's likely that these same PDFs will trip up other PDF parsers.
+The best collection of difficult-to-parse PDFs I found was in Mozilla's pdf.js project.
+It [contains 700 PDFs](https://github.com/mozilla/pdf.js/tree/v4.7.76/test/pdfs) that have caused parsing bugs in their tool, so it's likely that these same PDFs will trip up other PDF parsers.

 I create a new build step in my Nix flake that downloads all the PDFs from Mozilla's pdf.js project: